 Background Check Compliance

 In compliance with governing laws and CSU policy, Auxiliary shall confirm that background checks are completed for all new hires and for those independent contractors, consultants, outside entities, volunteers and existing employees in positions requiring background checks as set forth in CSU policy Background Checks.
-Auxiliary will provide confirmation of completed and cleared background checks to the University President/Chancellor upon request, or as established by campus policy.
+Auxiliary will provide confirmation of completed and cleared background checks to the University President/Chancellor upon request, or as established by university policy.

 Disposition of Assets